 - act as a mediator between a customer and a company;

-- offer clients to upgrade their plans;
+- offer clients to upgrade their subscription plans;

-Customer Success vs Customer Service
+Customer Success vs. Customer Service

 In a nutshell, customer success is about preventing customers from having any issues with a product in the future and reaching success, whereas customer service is about solving a problem once it arises at a specific moment.

-How to build a customer success program?
+How do you build a customer success program?

 5 Key Customer Success Metrics